TheMonDon/DBM_RawData/ship/README.md

 This is essentially a love calculator.

-Note: Probably requires DBM beta and mods.
+Note: Probably requires DBM Beta and Mods.